 Performance: Obtained and read the written policy related to credit cards and found it to contain the requirements listed above.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 h.
 Travel and expense reimbursement, including (1) allowable expenses, (2) dollar thresholds by category of expense, (3) documentation requirements, and (4) required approvers.